ingo/ingo.github.io/_recipes/whole_wheat_waffles.md

 vegan: null
 ---

-Serve with warm maple syrup and fresh fruit.
 This recipe for whole-wheat waffles is a breakfast favorite.
 The use of whole-wheat flour adds a healthy twist to the traditional waffle recipe.
 The waffles are light and fluffy, with a hint of sweetness from the honey.
 The addition of cinnamon gives it a warm, comforting flavor.
 Top these waffles with warm 100% pure maple syrup and fresh fruit for a satisfying start to your day.

 ### Ingredients